-Data publication is essential in ensuring findings are transparent and reproducible.
-Moreover, it prevents duplicate efforts to generate data, hence, data publication is also a measure of sustainability.
+Publication of data is essential to ensure that findings are transparent and reproducible.
+Moreover, it prevents duplicate efforts to generate data, hence, data publishing is also a measure of sustainability.

 There are direct benefits for researchers who publish their data.
 Data publications increase your career recognition, enable new collaborations, and provide a citation advantage compared to articles without an associated and linked dataset in a research data repository.

 Additionally, the research community benefits here as, for example, new research is made possible and efficiency in research increases.
 Also the public sector will profit by enhanced public trust in science, as data publication allows for the validation of research results.
-Nonetheless, there is an economic benefit of data publication if results can be reused by the private sector.
+Nonetheless, the publication of data is of economic benefit if the results can be reused by the private sector.

 How to start